2E0PGS/2E0PGS.github.io/ham-radio/aprs.md

 * [APRS.ORG](APRS.ORG)
 * [APRSDROID.ORG](APRSDROID.ORG)

-I use APRSDroid on my Android phone which is a great tool for reporting my location, speed and altitude to [ARPS.FI](ARPS.FI) I normally use APRS when mobile in the car, on the bike or walking.
+~~I use APRSDroid on my Android phone which is a great tool for reporting my location, speed and altitude to [ARPS.FI](ARPS.FI) I normally use APRS when mobile in the car, on the bike or walking.~~

+I use [aprs-cli](https://bitbucket.org/2E0PGS/aprs-cli) written by me on my Android phone almost 24/7.

-I also operate a APRS I-Gate which runs on a Raspberry PI B+ with a SDR dongle.
-This allows for a compact 24/7 local or portable setup.
+~~I also operate a APRS I-Gate which runs on a Raspberry PI B+ with a SDR dongle.
+This allows for a compact 24/7 local or portable setup.~~

+I operate a 24/7 local APRS I-Gate on a VMWare virtual machine with usb pass-through of a RTL SDR dongle.

-I used to have my WX (Weather) Station on APRS but currently my Weather Station is broken.
+I used to have my WX (Weather Station) on APRS see: [Weather](../extra/weather.html)

 ## SSIDs